Resin Floor Repair Advantages

 What are resin floor repairs?

 The main types of repairs which are achieved using a resin are concrete hole repair, resurfacing/screeding and cracks/joint repairs.
-Each of these types of repairs has different installation methods and should be researched a suitable repair method is chosen.
+Each of these types of floor repairs has different installation methods and should be researched properly before a suitable repair method is chosen.
 Monarch gives free technical advice and site surveys to help you decide whats best for your damaged floor.

 When a concrete floor becomes damaged, it can be most cost-effective to repair the damaged part of the floor rather than replacing it.
 Epoxy resin repairs can be used as an exterior or interior floor and create a hard wearing end product without having to replace a large area of the floor.